Multi-State Outbreak of Salmonella Heidelberg Infections Linked to Foster Farms Poultry

 The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Foster Farms Chicken Recall Lawsuits.
 We are handling individual litigation nationwide and currently accepting new salmonella food poisoning cases in all 50 states.

-Free Foster Farms Chicken Recall Lawsuit Evaluation: If you or a loved one developed salmonella food poisoning after eating Foster Farms chicken, you should contact our law firm immediately.
-You may be entitled to compensation by filing a Food Poisoning Suit and we can help.
+If you or a loved one developed symptoms of food poisoning after eating Foster Farms chicken, you should contact our law firm immediately.
+You may be entitled to compensation by filing a suit and we can help.